CL Parchment 770 433 1

 Debunking Western Bit Misconceptions and Understanding Leverage

 Unfortunately, some individuals have labeled western bits as harsh or inhumane without understanding their design or proper application.
-In reality, western bits are ideal for the demanding work carried out by cowboys.
+In reality, western bits are ideal for the demanding work horsemanship carried out by cowboys.
 We will learn that being harsh or severe has no place in the western bridle horse tradition.
-By extracting principles and understanding their application in different situations, we can assess the relevance of potential force and severity associated with western leveraged bits.
+By extracting principles and understanding their application in different situations, we can assess the relevance of potential pressure and severity associated with western leveraged bits.

 To begin the extraction of western bit principles, we will break down this amassed knowledge into understandable pieces.
 In Part I, we will examine the mechanics of the bit and explore the appropriate application of well-understood mechanical lever models.
 By doing so, we will debunk misconceptions about force and pressure when applied to horses and their bits and address the inconsistently applied concept of severity.
 In Part 2, we will further explore the mechanical principles of western bits and their applicability to traditional western horsemanship.